tomtomkor/EspressoBrewer/README.md

 You can adjust parameters and manage profiles using the **BrewMate** app:

 * **PreTime:** Pre-infusion duration

 * **PrePower:** Pump power during pre-infusion

 * **Pause:** Blooming duration

 * **RampUp:** Duration to reach max power

 * **MxPower:** Maximum pump power (set below 100% for "Turbo Shots")

+  Multiple brewing profiles can be stored on the mobile app.
+Users can select a profile by name to sync with the ESP32-C3 for immediate application.

 **Connection Details:**